 Keep cats indoors and away from dangers.
 Outside can be a dangerous place with dogs and cars a major cause of feline fatalities.
 May cat owners choose to build their cat an enclosure, which provides a safe outdoor area for your cat to play in.

 If you do choose to keep your cat outdoors, the shelter should be provided from the elements.
 At the very least, a small, waterproof dog kennel should be provided with a warm blanket for your cat to shelter from the cold and rain or snow.

 Just like humans, cats differ in personality, some are more loving than others, but almost all cats need love to some degree.
 A warm lap to snuggle up on, a game, a conversation.
 Make sure you have time in your life to include your cat.

-It is a given that cats need love, but cats also need time spent with them.
+Cats need love and time with their caregivers.
 A cat who is going to spend a lot of time at home alone should have a feline companion.

 Indoor cats particularly need to release some energy in the form of play.
 They especially like hunting type games followed by a meal and a nap.

 Prompt veterinary treatment is necessary when your cat becomes sick.
 A yearly visit to the vet to make sure everything is going well.

 Vaccinate your cat every 1-3 years depending on your veterinarian’s recommendation and local council laws.